yazhevichka15/QA-Intership-AutomationTesting/README.md

 1. Go to the command line: `Win+R`, `CMD`
 2. Navigate to the UI-Tests folder of the project using `cd`
 3. Run the command: `allure open allure-report`

+---

+## 3. BO Highlights Manager REST API Tests

+This is a REST API implementation of test scripts for the BO Highlight Manager module

+### Project Structure

+-   `clients` — this package contains `BackOfficeClient` and `FrontEndClient` classes for interaction with backend and frontend services
+-   `models` — this package includes packages with POJO-classes of some API (`GetConfigSettings`, `GetTopSports`, `SearchEvents`, `UpdateConfig`) for serialisation and deserialisation of data used in API requests and responses
+-   `ConfigReader` — helper package contains a class of the same name that reads user settings and parameters from the configuration file `config.properties`
+-   `HighlightsManager` — main package contains classes for testing BO Highlights Manager functionality: `HighlightsManagerTests` and `HighlightsManagerSteps`

+Key features that have been tested:

+-   adding and deleting languages
+-   management of sport events and it's statuses
+-   part of management of top sports

+### Installation

+1. Clone this repository (or download ZIP)
+2. Open the project in IntelliJ IDEA
+3. Open the `RestApiTests` module

+### How to run tests

+1. Add a configuration file named `config.properties` at the path: `RestApiTests/src/test/resources`
+2. Add values for `username` and `password` variables to the configuration file
+3. In IntelliJ IDEA open the Gradle window
+4. Select RestApiTests
+5. Select the `test` task (`Task/verification`) and double-click on it

+It is best to do the tests one at a time

+### How to view Allure reports:

+1. Go to the command line: `Win+R`, `CMD`
+2. Navigate to the RestApiTests folder of the project using `cd`
+3. Run the command: `allure open allure-report`